U.S. plans COVID-19 booster shots at six months instead of eight - WSJ | Health

 Approval of boosters for three COVID-19 shots being administered in the United States — those manufactured by Pfizer Inc and partner BioNTech SE, Moderna Inc and Johnson & Johnson — is expected in mid-September, the report said, citing a person familiar with the plans.
 Pfizer and BioNTech have already started the application process for the approval of its booster shot in people 16 and older, saying it spurs a more than three-fold increase in antibodies against the coronavirus.
 Earlier this week, U.S. regulators granted full approval to Pfizer's two-dose vaccine.
 Moderna said on Wednesday it has completed the real-time review needed for a full approval for its jab in people 18 and above.

 White House spokeswoman Jen Psaki said in her daily briefing that any such development would be under the purview of the Centers for Disease and Control and Prevention (CDC).
-The CDC did not immediately respond to Reuters request for comment.
+The CDC said the government's plan to administer booster shot depends on pending action from the Food and Drug Administration and recommendation to it from the Advisory Committee on Immunization Practices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)